CenterValentine/Module-1---C--/readme.md

 I looked at basic C++ project templates and tried to commit this structure to memory by adding it to my deep learning notes.

 {Describe the tools that you used to develop the software}
+I relied on *Obsidian* to develop the program architecture.
+I spent days planning out the application by slowing writing out classes, functions and data structures.
+I completed the analyzis and   I sketched out the functions I thought I would use.
+I would ask GPT about available functions for a problem to be solved.

+This methodical planned approach was by far the most successful I've ever had writing an application without major time-consuming errors.
+Taking the time to plan things out lead to a deeper understanding of the application functionality, functions used and the ability to correct unforseen issues.

+I relied heavily on W3's C++ documentation for most of my questions.
+When I couldn't find to libary or concept I needed there I escalated to ChatGPT.

+Stackoverflow helped me address high level concerns for how to start the application.

+CMake was used to modularize the application.
+ChatGPT was carefully used so that questions were asked about C++ principles.
+If I had questions about the code, I would ask GPT to help me find a problem
+I had ChatGPT craft C++ flashcards for Obsidian to solidify my understanding of C++ functions.
+I also generated flashcards from the conversations I asked ChatGPT.